ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/09_-_Schedule_System_Backup.md

 3. Select size of a new disk

-4. Specify the type of a new disk (for the backup volume it is recommended to select a virtual disk on a different datastore ideally on different physical storage)
+4. Specify the type of a new disk (for the backup volume it is recommended to select a virtual disk on a different data store ideally on different physical storage)

 ![Add disk](add_disk.png)